 Background: I first got to try this expression several years back in the Bamboo Room of Three Dots & A Dash in Chicago as part of a guided tasting with Kevin Beary.
-Up to that point, I had not been aware of the existence of Hampden as a rum producer, though certain elements of their craft had been present in blends I was very familiar with, such as Smith & Cross.
-So this was my first foray into single cask, single marque Hampden exploration and boy did it blow me away and start me on a path of discovery.
-Very soon after, Rum Fire was launched, followed by several other Hampden Estate and Habitation Velier releases that I’ve since come to love and/or enjoy and/or appreciate along with many other single mark indie bottlings that have crossed my path.
-Being several years removed from my first taste of this particular bottling on that fateful night, I am super grateful to u/spicvandyke on Reddit for procuring a bottle and sampling me on it so I could see how my memory and palate perceive it today.
+Up to that point, I had not been aware of the existence of Hampden as their distillery releases hadn’t yet come to market and the concept of independent bottlings was still foreign to me.
+So at Kevin’s behest, this was my first foray not just into the world of IB’s, but into single cask/single marque Hampden, and boy did it blow me away and start me on a path of exploration.
+Rum Fire launched soon after, followed by several other Hampden Estate releases and Habitation Velier offerings.
+Hampden became my obsession and I frantically chased down and swapped for every and any release I could get my hands on.
+Being several years removed from my first taste of this particular bottling on that fateful night and having experienced so many varieties since, I am super grateful to u/spicvandyke on Reddit for procuring a bottle in NY and sampling me on it so I could see how my memory and palate perceive it today.

 Conditions: Drank neat in a Glencairn over the course of two sessions with no dilution.

 Nose: Forest, cinnamon, nutmeg, humidor, muskiness, plums, seaweed, slightly “off” milk

 Mouth: Cloyingly sweet pineapple juice, rotting bananas, guava, cracked pepper, clove, anise, salami, orange bitters